AXDOOMER/clusterfuck/README.md

 ## Optimization

-1. Instruction collapsing
+1. **Instruction collapsing**

 The instructions `+`, `-`, `<` and `>` can be sort of run-length encoded.

 Two consecutive `+` would mean executing `add [tape], 1` twice.
 Instead we generate a single `add [tape], 2` instruction.
 If there are 15 consecutive `>` for example, this saves a lot of instructions.

 When run with the Mandelbrot set renderer, this results in a ~3x speedup.
-This JIT compiled is also about 13% faster than the same program transcompiled to `C` and compiled with `GCC -O3`.
+This JIT compiler is also about 13% faster than the same program transcompiled to `C` and compiled with `GCC -O3`.

 ## Benchmarks

 Comming soon.

+Use: `perf stat -r 10 -d`

 ## Bugs